whantaiparkdesign/markdown-resume/resume.md

 ---------
 **Graphic Designer, Faithlife LLC.** (Jan 2019 — present, Bellingham, WA)

-- Art direction for web ad campaigns and promotional assets
+- Lead art direction for web advertisement campaigns and promotional assets
-- Strong visual and UX design skills with capabilities in prototyping, presentation, and user-centered design methods
+- Have strong visual and UX design skills with capabilities in prototyping, presentation, and user-centered design methods
 - Develop creative concepts and visual assets aligned with brief, strategy, creative expression and brand promise
 - Collaborate with copywriters and project managers to develop creative concepts to meet marketing and business strategies
-- Excels in a collaborative environment and works directly with developers to implement designs
+- Excel in a collaborative environment and works directly with developers to implement designs
 - Create web and mobile app wireframes to deliver alternative UX proposals, improve existing applications and new features
 - Resolve UI/UX issues during the web and mobile products development process
-- Print covers and magazine spreads for Lexham Press, Faithlife’s in-house publishing department
+- Design print covers and magazine spreads for Lexham Press, Faithlife’s in-house publishing department
 - Design church sermon media, presentation slides, and visual slides series for Faithlife and Logos Bible Software conferences
 - Collaborate with Foreign Language team (especially Korean Product team) to create products, marketing assets, and localized content for a Korean-speaking audience